smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of about us page](media/readme_images/covid_numbers_2.png)

 * This map offers users a huge wealth of information that is updated daily.
 Users can view the latest charts, maps, tables, sources and are free to download some the data.
 Users can use this page to see covid stats on a global, regional and country by country basis.
 Again by incorporating this feature into the site you are firstly making users register to see the data, and secondly you are providing them with a reason to come back and visit the site on a regular basis.
-The goal would be to convert some of these regular visitors into customers.
-If covid numbers in their country are increasing or at a high level then ths will be enough of a prompt to encourage users to spend money on the site.
+The goal here would be to convert some of these regular visitors into customers.
+If covid numbers in their locality are increasing or at a high level, then this information can act as a motivator and encourage users to purchase PPE equipment on the site.
 <hr>

 #### **2. - Contact Us Page & Registered User Messages** ####

-* One of the pass criteria for this project was to "Create at least 1 form with validation that will allow users to create records in the database (In addition ot the authentication mechanism").
+* One of the pass criteria for this project was to: "Create at least 1 form with validation that will allow users to create records in the database (In addition ot the authentication mechanism").
 * The feature i have chosen to meet this requirement is a priority messaging service.
 One of the main goals of any e-commerce site is to get as many people as possible signed up and spending money.
-A site should always push for users to sign up, even if they don't buy something on the first visit because it still allows the site owner to email market to these registered users at a later date.
+A site should always be pushing for users to sign up and register, even if they don't buy something on the first visit (They could be on the site to use the covid numbers feature listed above) because it still allows the site owner to build their user database and email market to these registered users at a later date.
-* If an unregistered user logs onto the site and navigates to the contact us page, they will see the company contact details as you would normally expect, below that they will see a message explaining about the registered users messages function and also a link for customers to sign up (screenshot below)
+* If an unregistered user logs onto the site and navigates to the contact us page, they will see the company contact details as you would normally expect, below that they will see a message explaining about the registered users priority messages function and also a link for customers to sign up or log in (screenshot below)

 ![Image of registered messages user prompt](media/readme_images/user_messages_1.png)

 * Once a registered/logged in user comes to the site on the contact us page they will see the message box automatically displayed.
+To hit the message home again to logged in users there is some text above the message form explaining that any message sent to the site via this messaging center will take priority over all other incoming communication.

 ![Image of registered messages user prompt](media/readme_images/user_messages_2.png)